 Pedestrian Bridge

-The park has a nice pedestrian bridge also known as Two Rivers Bridge that crosses the Little Maumelle River.
-It is located at easternmost parking area or as I’m calling it – Parking Lot 1.
-Be sure and stop and check out the view of Pinnacle Mountain from the apex of the bridge, the turn around and check out the views of the I-430 freeway bridge!
+Be sure and check out the view of Pinnacle Mountain from the apex of the bridge, then turn around and check out the views of the I-430 freeway bridge!
 The pedestrian bridge is one of the best places in town to watch the sunset!

 Trails